 These seem evident.
 We play games for entertainment, which for most people means experiencing positive emotions.
 However, recent research proves that the emotions that gamers feel are not only good.
 They vary from fear and frustration to excitement and even anger.

 In such cases, video games teach people to control and overcome these adverse emotions, combat panic and tantrums.
 There is no doubt that such skills will be welcome for coping with problems outside the virtual world, making gamers as stress-resistant as possible.

 At first sight, the existence of such benefits runs counter to the entrenched image of a shut-in hermit of a gamer who never leaves his abode.
 Yet scientists confirm the social benefits of online gaming.
 Such a conclusion makes sense when we consider the social nature of many video games.
-People play online against each other, and when the game is over they discuss it with the partners, often forming quite sizable internet communities that share a passion for the same game.
+People play online against each other.
+After that, when the game is over they discuss it with the partners.
+As a result, players often form quite sizable internet communities that share a passion for the same game.

-And if a game is played cooperatively, players learn to work in a team, helping each other, which makes the social benefits of gaming even more momentous.
+And if a game is played cooperatively, players learn to work in a team, helping each other.
+It makes the social benefits of gaming even more momentous.

 Online video games have become an important means of entertainment and not only for the younger generations.
 They enable people to experience a whole scope of emotions.
 By playing them we develop our cognitive and creative skills and learn to interact with other birds of the same feather.
 And now you have scientific proof of the benefits of online gaming to show anyone who is convinced otherwise.